The Good Oil

 You can hear no end of whingeing and whining from architecture students about their education.
 But are they any less happy than their other friends at university {college}?
 We present some data.

-The Guardian publishes a National Student Satisfaction Survey.
-Of the forty university disiplines listed, architecture came in third worst in the overall ratings, just above Art and Design, and Creative Arts.
+The UK government publishes a National Student Satisfaction Survey (NSS).
+Of the 40 university disciplines listed, architecture came in third worst in the overall ratings, just above Art and Design, and Creative Arts.
 However, the scores are all very close: the happiest discipline scores 4.25 to Creative Arts at 3.69.
 We can't say if these differences are significant.

 We examined only those universities with architecture schools.
 We then collated the responses from all pass bachelors students.
 (Australia only recently moved to award professional architecture degrees are awarded at the masters level).
 We discarded the really oddball areas of study with fewer than 10 respondents (out of a survey population of more than 20,000, mind you).